Link groups of 4-manifolds

 \subsection{The associated tree}

-It is useful to encode the branching of an $f-$cell $C$ using the associated tree $T_C$.
+It is helpful to encode the branching of a $b$-cell $C$ using an associated tree $T_C$ as follows.
 Define $T_C$ inductively: suppose $C$ has height $1$.
-Then we assign to the body surface $P$ (say with $k+1$ boundary components) of $C$ the cone $T_P$ on $k+1$ points.
-We consider the vertex corresponding to the attaching circle ${\gamma}$ of $C$ as the root of $T_P$, and the other $k$ vertices as the leaves of $T_P$.
-For each handle of $C$ we attach an edge to the corresponding leaf of $T_P$.
-The leaves of the resulting tree $T_C$ are in $1-1$ correspondence with the handles of $C$.
+Then assign to the body surface $P$ (say with $k+1$ boundary components) of $C$ the cone $T_P$ on $k+1$ points.
+Consider the vertex corresponding to the attaching circle ${\gamma}$ of $C$ as the root of $T_P$, and the other $k$ vertices as the leaves of $T_P$.
+For each handle of $C$ attach an edge to the corresponding leaf of $T_P$, see figure \ref{tree example figure}.
+The leaves of the resulting tree $T_C$ are in $1$-$1$ correspondence with the handles of $C$.

-Suppose $C$ has height $h>1$, then it is obtained from an $f-$cell $C'$ of height $h-1$ by replacing the handles of $C'$ with $f-$cells $\{ C_i\}$ of height $1$.
+Suppose $C$ has height $h>1$, then it is obtained from a $b$-cell $C'$ of height $h-1$ by replacing the handles of $C'$ with $b$-cells $\{ C_i\}$ of height $1$.
 Assuming inductively that $T_{C'}$ is defined, one gets $T_C$ by replacing the edges of $T_{C'}$ associated to the handles of $C'$ with the trees corresponding to $\{ C_i\}$.
-Figure \ref{model figure} gives an example of an $f-$cell of height $2$ and its associated tree.
+Figure \ref{cell and tree} gives an example of a $b$-cell of height $2$ and its associated tree.

-We divide the vertices of $T_C$ into two types: the cone points corresponding to body (planar) surfaces are {\em unmarked}; the rest of the vertices are {\em marked}.
-Therefore the valence of an unmarked vertex equals the number of boundary components of the corresponding planar surface.
-The marked vertices are in $1-1$ correspondence with the links $L$ defining $C$, and the valence of a marked vertex is the number of components of $L$ plus $1$.
-It is convenient to consider the $1-$valent vertices of $T_C$: its root and leaves (corresponding to the handles of $C$) as unmarked.
-This terminology is useful in defining the maps of $f-$cells below.
-The height of an $f-$cell $C$ may be read off from $T_C$ as the maximal number of marked vertices along a geodesic joining a leaf of $T_C$ to its root.
+It is convenient to divide the vertices of $T_C$ into two types: the cone points corresponding to body surfaces are {\em unmarked}; the rest of the vertices are {\em marked} and are represented in figures by a wider dot.
+Therefore the valence of an unmarked vertex equals the number of boundary components of the corresponding body surface.
+The marked vertices are in $1$-$1$ correspondence with the links $L$ defining $C$, and the valence of a marked vertex is the number of components of $L$ plus $1$.
+It is convenient to consider the $1$-valent vertices of $T_C$ (its root and leaves, corresponding to the handles of $C$) as unmarked.
+This terminology is useful in defining the maps of $b$-cells into $4$-manifolds below.
+The height of a $b$-cell $C$ may be read off from $T_C$ as the maximal number of marked vertices along a geodesic joining a leaf of $T_C$ to its root.